WawerOS/UniversityOfBots/docs/election/README.md

 ### election vote

+**IMPORTANT**: You must specify all candidates you want to approve at once.
+If you confirmed your choices, you can not approve additional candidates after.

 **Description**: Participate in an election!
 This command is for a simple approval vote.
 You can approve just one candidate or all of them - or any number in between.

 The election will be decided by who gets the most approvals.
 If multiple candidates can win, the candidates with the most approvals will be selected.